jgsmith/militerm/priv/game/verbs/players/examine.md

   - see
 class: action
 ---
-This command allows you to see a description of something in the area around you.
+This command allows you to see a more detailed description of something in the area around you.